Honestly, I'm still fairly fuzzy on how this field works. Here's the best of my knowledge.

 LightmapSettings.lightProbes is just another Unity Object.
 You can clone it with

-Instantiate(LightmapSettings.lightProbes) and then write it to the assets folder.
-The type even has a special icon!
+Instantiate(LightmapSettings.lightProbes) and then write it to the assets folder, using the .asset filetype.
+The created asset will use the light probe group icon!
 1)

 Sometimes when messing with light probe values, at least in the editor, this can result in an error “pred(*previous, *i)”.
 The error will occur whenever a scene is loaded additively.
 An assertion fails while Unity is applying the lighting data for that scene.